jupyterlab/jupyterlab/docs/source/getting_started/installation.rst

 If your computer is behind corporate proxy or firewall, you may encounter HTTP and SSL errors due to custom security profiles managed by corporate IT departments.

-This is expected, because your company can block connection to widely used repositories in Python community.
+This may happen because your company can block connections to widely-used repositories in Python and JavaScript communities.

 Good start is to ask your network administrator, to allow all http + https communication to widely used Python / Jupyter servers: